awslabs/aws-fpga-app-notes/Using-PCIe-Peer2Peer/README.md

  ## Table of Contents
 <a name="introduction"></a>
  ## Introduction
- The purpose of this application note is to provide an F1 developer with information regarding PCIe Peer-2-Peer connectivity on f1.16xlarge instances.
+ The purpose of this application note is to provide an F1 developer with information regarding PCIe Peer-2-Peer connectivity on f1.16xlarge and f1.4xlarge instances.
 This app note utilizes the PCIM interface for PCIe Peer-2-Peer transfers.
 See the [Using-PCIM-Port Application note](https://github.com/awslabs/aws-fpga-app-notes/tree/master/Using-PCIM-Port) for more information on the PCIM AXI Interface.

 <a name="concepts"></a>
  ## Concepts
- The PCIe Peer-2-Peer feature enables a developer to direclty communicate between FPGAs on a f1.16xlarge instance.
+ The f1.16xlarge and f1.4xlarge instances have multiple FPGAs in a single instance, f1.16xl instance has 8 FPGAs and f1.4xl instance has 2 FPGAs per instance.
+The PCIe Peer-2-Peer feature enables a developer to directly access data between the FPGAs available on the same instance (f1.16xlarge and f1.4xlarge) without routing the requests through the host.
 This enhances solutions such as creating an accelerator that is composed of multiple FPGAs.
-Any FPGA on a f1.16xlarge instance can directly access data located on another FPGA (peer-to-peer) on the instance.
+Any FPGA on a f1.16xlarge or a f1.4xlarge instance can directly access data located on another FPGA (peer-to-peer) on the same instance.
 Data transfers between the F1 FPGAs must target the ApplicationDevice/Bar4 (128G BAR).
-On f1.16xlarge instances, an FPGA  can directly transfer data to another FPGA.
+On f1.16xlarge or f1.4xlarge instances, a FPGA can directly transfer data to another FPGA on the same instance.

  The f1.16xlarge instance has 8 FPGAs, and these FPGAs are classified into two groups, each group consisting of 4 FPGAs.
  1. Group1: